samkit5495/Paytm_Web_Sample_Kit_Python/readme.md

 This sample kit is ready to be deployed and tested.

 # Instructions
- 1. Copy the *pythonKit* folder(according to ypur python version) into the root folder of your server (like /var/www/html)
+ 1. Copy the *pythonKit* folder(according to your python version) into the root folder of your server (like /var/www/html)
  2. **Mandatory Step**: For each test transaction, please change the value of the parameter "ORDER_ID" in the test.cgi file.

 # Usage Description